Whitefield Academy Traditions

 Two separate traditions are melded with one big Fine Arts Event usually held in April.
 The Art Show has at least one work on display from each lower school student and upper school artist.
 During this weekend, upper school students perform an unabridged Shakespeare play, taking full responsibility for the set, costumes, and acting.
 The annual Shakespeare play has included Much Ado about Nothing, Romeo and Juliet, The Tempest, The Taming of the Shrew, Macbeth, and Twelfth Night.

 Lower school students get to show off their classrooms and the result of hard work to their most special guests.
-Classes perform recitations, musical selections and memorized poetry.
+At Grandparents’ Day, Classes perform recitations, musical selections and memorized poetry.